raghavawasthi24/Vanquisher_ResumeBuilder/README.md

 ## Features

 - User Can easily update the resume
-- Resume Based Compaby Short Listing
+- Resume Based Company Short Listing
 - Choose from a variety if template
 - User Friendly and easy Creation of Resume